adobe/buildrunner/README.rst

         # A collection of provisioners to run.
 Provisioners work similar to the
         # way Packer provisioners do and are always run within a shell.
-        # When a provisioner is specified BuildRunner always sets the container
+        # When a provisioner is specified Buildrunner always sets the container
         # command to a shell, running the provisioners within the shell.
-        # Currently BuildRunner supports shell and salt provisioners.
+        # Currently Buildrunner supports shell and salt provisioners.
         provisioners:
           shell: path/to/script.sh | [path/to/script.sh, ARG1, ...]
           salt: <simple salt sls yaml config>